 - Must meet the requirements of a background check and pass a medical, and psychological test;

-*The District enourages all applicants not currently certified as a Basic Operations Firefighter -OR- certified as a paramedic to apply.
+*The District encourages all applicants not currently certified as a Basic Operations Firefighter -OR- certified as a Paramedic to apply.

 Preference Points will be awarded as determined by the Bourbonnais Fire Protection District for the following:

 - Military Veterans: Applicants who served in the United States military for at least 1 year and who were honorably discharged, or are now or have been members on inactive or reserve duty in such military or naval service, shall receive five (5) points.
 Proof of such service must include a copy of Military Form DD-214 (long form) as proof of active service and evidence of honorable discharge at time of application to qualify;